mason-paul/Guernsey-project-1/README.md

 ##### The Activities page.

-This page is to inform users
+This page is to inform users of what the Island has to offer in terms of activities.
+These activities

 ### code used and learnt